Announcing Spree Commerce 5.4: A Complete Open Source eCommerce Stack

 What does “complete open source eCommerce stack” mean?

 A complete open source eCommerce stack includes the commerce engine, REST API, SDK, and a production-ready storefront in one coordinated package.
-Spree Commerce 5.4 ships all four layers together: the backend, a REST API any language can call, a TypeScript SDK, and a Next.js storefront ready to deploy.
+Spree Commerce 5.4 ships all four layers together: the backend, a REST API designed for flat JSON consumption, a TypeScript SDK, and a Next.js storefront ready to deploy.
 You install once and get a working store.

 How does Spree Commerce compare to headless commerce SaaS?